Blog · Windows

 Common Causes of Air Leakage in Montreal Homes

-Our region’s extreme weather – biting winds, heavy snow, and temperature swings – accelerates wear on window components, turning minor flaws into major energy drains.
-Poor installation is a top offender: If frames aren’t properly aligned or sealed, gaps form over time, letting air whistle through.
-Damaged weatherstripping or caulking, eroded by salt from winter roads or UV exposure, also creates pathways for leaks.
+Montreal’s extreme weather – biting winds, heavy snow, and temperature swings – accelerates wear on window components, turning minor flaws into major energy drains.
+Poor installation allows gaps to form over time, letting air whistle through.
+Damaged weatherstripping or caulking, eroded by salt from winter roads or UV exposure, is another frequent culprit.

 • Aging seals: Rubber or foam strips crack after 5–10 years, especially in vinyl or fiberglass frames exposed to freeze-thaw cycles.